 The success or otherwise of window cleaning is obviously partly influenced by the cleaning solution used.
 Contrary to what one might think, the “window-cleaning” products available on the market are not the most effective.
 For example, try to dilute 100ml of ammonia in 7l of hot water.
 It is economical, environmentally friendly and above all, it is very effective!

-If there are traces left, you can quickly erase them with a cotton cloth and white vinegar.
+As part of your summer window cleaning tips, remember that if there are traces left, you can quickly erase them with a cotton cloth and white vinegar.

 3. Rinse your windows with bubbles!